TITLE 13 INSURANCE

 (1) Inform a delinquent health insurer or group health plan of the failure to timely pay the invoice, the invoice amount, the $500 a day civil penalty, calculated from the date payment on the invoice was due, and any applicable interest.

-(2) Notices shall be delivered in writing to the group health plan or health insurer’s designated contact person, and include instructions about how to remit payment.
+(2) Notices shall be delivered in writing to the group health plan or health insurer’s designated contact person and shall include instructions about how to remit payment.

-(3) The superintendent shall provide a copy of this notice to the department.
+(3) The office of superintendent shall provide a copy of this notice to the department.

 13.10.40.11 ACCOUNTING OF THE FUND: